Updated: Nov 13

 Easing yourself back also means having someone to talk to about how you feel.
 This is essential to make sure you can release some of the pressure you may be under in those first few months.
 It could be a trusted friend, your partner, a support group, a coach or a therapist.
 Finding support is the greatest gift you can give to yourself during this huge transition.

 Use these tips to guide you and don’t be tempted to measure your worth as a mother by how quickly you can feel like yourself again at work.
 You won’t get a “juggle it all” medal for that!
 Maternity leave is one thing, but maternity return deserves as much preparation and attention.
 It is a process that takes time, patience and support.

 I offer supportive and gentle spaces for mothers to share their experience, their joys and their challenges as they navigate the transition back to work.
 You can find out more here.
 If you’d like to have one-on-one support, you can book an introductory coaching session here.

 Author: Elise Clement.
-Elise is a certified life coach, matrescence specialist and psychotherapist-in-training dedicated to supporting women's mental and emotional wellbeing through motherhood.
+Elise is a holistic psychotherapist, certified life coach and matrescence specialist dedicated to supporting women's mental and emotional wellbeing through motherhood.
 She works with women one-on-one and also facilitates workshops and circles to provide a gentle and supportive space for women to share their experiences, joys and challenges as they navigate conception, pregnancy and motherhood.
 Find out more about Elise HERE.

 Photo by Tatiana Syrikova for Unsplash